Chris Evert: Personal life

-Her father was a professional tennis coach, and tennis was a way of life in his family.
-Chris and her sister Jeanne became professional tennis players; their brother John played tennis on scholarship at the University of Alabama and later at Vanderbilt University, and brother Drew had a tennis scholarship to Auburn University.
-Youngest sister Clare played scholarship tennis at Southern Methodist University.
-Chris, John, and sisters Jeanne and Clare, all won titles at the prestigious Junior Orange Bowl in Florida.

 Before she won her first Grand Slam event, Evert signed a contract with Puritan Fashions to endorse a line of sportswear.
-Company president Carl Rosen thought so highly of her that he named a yearling racehorse in her honor.
-The horse, "Chris Evert", went on to win the 1974 U.S. Filly Triple Crown, be voted the Eclipse Award for Outstanding 3-Year-Old Filly, and was inducted into the National Museum of Racing and Hall of Fame.
+Company president Carl Rosen thought so highly of her that he named a yearling racehorse Chris Evert in her honor.
+The horse went on to win the 1974 U.S. Filly Triple Crown, was voted the Eclipse Award for Outstanding 3-Year-Old Filly, and was inducted into the National Museum of Racing and Hall of Fame.

 In the 1970s, Evert's romance with the top men's player Jimmy Connors captured the public's imagination, particularly after they both won the 1974 singles titles at Wimbledon.
 Evert and Connors also occasionally played mixed doubles together.
 They became engaged when she was 19 and a wedding was planned for November 8, 1974.
 The romance did not last, and the wedding was called off.
-In May 2013, Connors wrote in his autobiography that Evert was pregnant with their child and she unilaterally decided to terminate the pregnancy.
-Evert replied that she was "extremely disappointed that he [Connors] used the book to misrepresent a private matter".
+In May 2013, Connors wrote in his autobiography that Evert had been pregnant with their child but had decided to terminate the pregnancy.
+Evert replied that she was "extremely disappointed that he (Connors) used the book to misrepresent a private matter".